BgeeDB/bgee-unil/docs/Table.md

 }
 ````

-You juste have to enable the pagination, and the all the element of the pagination will be displayed as:
+You just have to enable the pagination, and all the elements of the pagination will be displayed as:
-- the counter (Showing X to Y of Z entries) (in the footer left of the table)
+- the counter (Showing X to Y of Z entries) (in the footer on the left of the table)
-- the buttons to navigate through the different page (in the footer right of the table)
+- the buttons to navigate through the different pages (in the footer on the right of the table)

 If you want to let the user change the size of the page (see `Custom Header` below).

 ### Custom Header

 If you need to use the filter or the pagination change switcher, you will have to use the property `customHeader`.
-It also allows you to add a header to table.
+It also allows you to add a header to the table.

 Here is the format of the function that should be passed.
 ````typescript jsx